 We expect to experience significant growth in our operating expenses, particularly for research and development and additions to our workforce in order to execute our business plan.
 As a result, we anticipate that our operating expenses, as well as planned capital expenditures, will constitute a material use of our cash resources.
 In addition, we may use cash resources to fund potential acquisitions of complementary products, technologies or businesses.
-We believe that the net proceeds from our initial public offering and the concurrent private placement together with our existing cash resources, available bank financing and anticipated funds from operations, will satisfy our cash requirements for at least the next twelve months.
+We believe that our existing cash resources, available bank financing and anticipated funds from operations, will satisfy our cash requirements for at least the next twelve months.
 In the event additional financing is required, we may not be able to raise it on acceptable terms or at all.